 Background to the Homelessness Action Plan project

-The Minister for Senior Australians and Aged Care, the Hon Ken Wyatt AM MP, has commissioned an action plan under the Aged Care Diversity Framework for older people experiencing, or at risk of homelessness (the Homelessness Action Plan).
+The Minister for Senior Australians and Aged Care, the Hon Ken Wyatt AM MP, has commissioned an action plan under the Aged Care Diversity Framework for older and prematurely aged people experiencing, or at risk of homelessness (the Homelessness Action Plan).
 This is part of the work towards realising the Aged Care Diversity Framework’s vision that “All older people experience a high-quality aged care system that ensures equitable access and outcomes and embraces their diverse characteristics and life experiences”.
 The Diversity Sub-group of the Aged Care Sector Committee is responsible for development of the Homelessness Action Plan.

 Housing for the Aged Action Group (HAAG) is working with a Reference Group and the Aged Care Sector Committee Diversity Sub-group to develop the Homelessness Action Plan.

 The aged care Homeslessness Action Plan aims to improve aged care for people who have:

 - Rented a home with no guarantee they can stay there as long as they like and who experience barriers to being able to secure a new rental and/or move to a new rental

 - Rented a home that is too expensive, in poor condition or not suitable for ageing